 See below for further information on LAL special collections services.

 24 hours with Tulane Splashcard

 Question 3: What about the Architecture Library?

-Answer: As of July 10, 2020, the remaining collections held in the Architecture Library (Richardson Memorial Hall) have been transferred to Howard-Tilton.
-Latin American architecture materials remain in the LAL stacks.
-The Architecture Library space will be used by the School of Architecture for instruction and other purposes.
+Answer: Collections held in the Architecture Library at Richardson Memorial Hall were transferred to Howard-Tilton last summer.
+The space in Richardson Memorial Hall is now used by the School of Architecture for instruction and other purposes.

 Question 4: Will I need to wear a mask in the Libraries?

 Answer: Yes.
 All users will be required to wear masks in accordance with state, city, and University guidelines.
 Masks are always expected to be worn properly, including in study carrels, group study areas, and at study or worktables.
 Hand sanitizer stations and sanitary wipes will be available throughout the library.
 Plexiglass barriers will be installed at service points and throughout the library to reduce risks.